 Dr Gavin Thomas, Senior Lecturer: mechanisms used by human pathogens to utilise host-derived sialic acid; transport across the inner membrane of bacteria; constraint-based modelling of obligate symbiosis between bacteria and their insect hosts.

 Professor Reidun Twarock, joint appointment with Mathematics: structure and assembly of viruses; symmetry and computational methods for virus architecture and capsid structure; internal RNA organisation and feedbacks; assembly pathways via energy landscapes.
 Based in YCCSA.

 Professor Mark Williamson, Emeritus: biological invasions and the impact of the introduced species.

-Dr Jamie Wood, Lecturer: joint appointment with Mathematics: complexity and emergence in biologically inspired models; computational and statistical mechanics methodologies; Daisyworld; quantitative genetics; investigating flocking and herding behaviour in animals, and network rewiring; quorum sensing and biofilm formation; biochemical network modelling.
+Dr Jamie Wood, Senior lecturer: joint appointment with Mathematics: complexity and emergence in biologically inspired models; computational and statistical mechanics methodologies; Daisyworld; quantitative genetics; investigating flocking and herding behaviour in animals, and network rewiring; quorum sensing and biofilm formation; biochemical network modelling.
 Based in YCCSA.

-Professor J Peter W Young: population genetics, molecular phylogeny and comparative genomics of rhizobia and other bacteria; molecular ecology and diversity of mycorrhizal fungi; bioinformatics and environmental genomics; biologically-inspired computing.
+Professor J Peter W Young Emeritus: Population genetics, molecular phylogeny and comparative genomics of rhizobia and other bacteria; molecular ecology and diversity of mycorrhizal fungi; bioinformatics and environmental genomics; biologically-inspired computing.